netlify/build/docs/creating-a-plugin.md

 `config.properties` can have `default` values as shown in the example above.
 They can also be `required` as shown above.

-It is recommended to validate your plugin configuration and assign default values using the `config` property instead of doing it inside event handlers.
+It is recommended to validate your plugin inputs and assign default values using the `config` property instead of doing it inside event handlers.

 ## Plugin constants